Earnings and Growth Analysis : International Business Machines (NYSE:IBM)

 International Business Machines Corporation is expected* to report earnings on 07/19/2021 after market close.
 The report will be for the fiscal Quarter ending Jun 2021.
 According to Zacks Investment Research, based on 6 analysts’ forecasts, the consensus EPS forecast for the quarter is $2.25.
 The reported EPS for the same quarter last year was $2.18.

-International Business Machines last issued its quarterly earnings data on April 18th, 2021.
-The technology company reported $1.77 EPS for the quarter, beating analysts’ consensus estimates of $1.63 by $0.14.
-The business earned $17.73 billion during the quarter, compared to analysts’ expectations of $17.35 billion.
-Its quarterly revenue was up .9% compared to the same quarter last year.
-International Business Machines has generated $8.67 earnings per share over the last year and currently has a price-to-earnings ratio of 23.5.
+International Business Machines last posted its earnings data on April 18th, 2021.
+The technology company reported $1.77 EPS for the quarter, topping the consensus estimate of $1.63 by $0.14.
+The business had revenue of $17.73 billion for the quarter, compared to analysts’ expectations of $17.35 billion.
+Its revenue for the quarter was up .9% compared to the same quarter last year.
+International Business Machines has generated $8.67 earnings per share over the last year and currently has a price-to-earnings ratio of 23.2.
 International Business Machines has confirmed that its next quarterly earnings report will be published on Monday, July 19th, 2021.
 International Business Machines will be holding an earnings conference call on Monday, July 19th at 5:00 PM Eastern.
 Interested parties can register for or listen to the call using this link.

 Analyst Opinion on International Business Machines (NYSE:IBM)